 In December, SHSA holds a community-wide Nutcracker in which dance students from the Louisville community are invited to audition.
 Dance students from Sacred Heart School for the Arts and other local dance studios participate in this full-length holiday production.
 In May, SHSA produces a storybook ballet, where all enrolled dance students participate.
 Each class has a role in the production!
 To view a list of our current season productions as well as previous productions, please visit SHSA Performances.

-Visit the Summer Camps and Courses page to learn about our summer Dance offerings.
+Visit the Summer Camps page to learn about our summer Dance offerings.

 Below is a brief listing of Dance Courses traditionally offered in Fall and Spring.
 For a complete description of each course and class times, please view the SHSA Course Catalog.